 It seems spinach also retains its nutrients better when it’s eaten raw.
 In fact, this very recent research paper compared lutein bioavailability with different methods of preparing spinach.
-The authors found that liquefying spinach (as in smoothies) increased liberation of lutein, and that adding dairy (such as milk or yogurt-due to its fat content) helped increase it further.
-Chopping spinach up, or blending it in a high speed blender, also improved the amount of lutein released from its leaves.
+The authors found that liquefying spinach (as in smoothies) increased the liberation of lutein and that adding dairy (such as milk or yogurt due to its fat content) helped increase it further.
+Chopping spinach up, or blending it in a high-speed blender, also improved the amount of lutein released from its leaves.

 Vitamin C is also very sensitive to heat, so subjecting spinach to heat could significantly reduce the content of this powerful antioxidant.

-Final verdict: Try to eat your spinach raw, such as in smoothies, in sandwich fillings and salads in order to get the most amount of nutrients.
+Final verdict: Try to eat your spinach raw, such as in smoothies, sandwich fillings, and salads in order to get the most amount of nutrients.